Clean Water Act: Nonpoint sources

 Congress exempted some water pollution sources from the point source definition in the 1972 CWA and was unclear on the status of some other sources.
 Such sources were therefore considered to be nonpoint sources that were not subject to the permit program.

 Agricultural stormwater discharges and irrigation return flows were specifically exempted from permit requirements.
 Congress, however, provided support for research, technical and financial assistance programs at the U.S. Department of Agriculture to improve runoff management practices on farms.
 See Natural Resources Conservation Service.

 Stormwater runoff from industrial sources, municipal storm drains, and other sources were not specifically addressed in the 1972 law.
 EPA had declined to include urban runoff and industrial stormwater discharges in its initial implementation of the NPDES program, and subsequently the agency was sued by an environmental group.
 In 1977, the D.C.
 Circuit Court of Appeals ruled that stormwater discharges must be covered by the permit program.

 Research conducted starting in the late 1970s and 1980s indicated that stormwater runoff was a significant cause of water quality impairment in many parts of the US.
 In the early 1980s, the EPA conducted the Nationwide Urban Runoff Program (NURP) to document the extent of the urban stormwater problem.
 The agency began to develop regulations for stormwater permit coverage but encountered resistance from industry and municipalities, and there were additional rounds of litigation.
 The litigation was pending when Congress considered further amendments to the CWA in 1986.

 In the Water Quality Act of 1987, Congress responded to the stormwater problem by defining industrial stormwater dischargers and municipal separate storm sewer systems (often called "MS4") as point sources, and requiring them to obtain NPDES permits, by specific deadlines.
-The permit exemption for agricultural discharges continued, but Congress created several programs and grants, including a demonstration grant program at the EPA to expand the research and development of non point controls and management practices.
+The permit exemption for agricultural discharges continued, but Congress created several programs and grants, including a demonstration grant program at the EPA to expand the research and development of non-point controls and management practices.

 Financing of pollution controls

 Congress created a major public works financing program for municipal sewage treatment in the 1972 CWA.
 A system of grants for construction of municipal sewage treatment plants was authorized and funded in Title II.
 In the initial program, the federal portion of each grant was up to 75 percent of a facility's capital cost, with the remainder financed by the state.
 In subsequent amendments Congress reduced the federal proportion of the grants and in the 1987 WQA transitioned to a revolving loan program in Title VI.
-Industrial and other private facilities are required to finance their own treatment improvements on the "polluter pays" principle.
+Industrial and other private facilities are required to finance their own treatment improvements based on the polluter pays principle.